<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Block Report context...

 Training, since its inception, has been dedicated to the pursuit of improving physical performance and skill.
 Periodization has subsequently subdivided training seasons into various "blocks" of training known as Micro-, Meso-, and Macro- cycles.
-This subdivision has created clear feedback loops, which serve as a formalized time window to prioritize development, evaluation, and refinement of training stimuli.
+This subdivision has created clear feedback loops, which serve as a formalized time window to prioritize the development, evaluation, and refinement of training stimuli.

 Annual Plan Hawkin Dynamics